 TG13 Editor: change the text in P53L13-L14 as follows:

-All coordinators shall be capable of transmitting this command, although a coordinator is not required to be capable of receiving it.
+All coordinators, operating in non-beacon enable mode, shall be capable of transmitting this command, although a coordinator is not required to be capable of receiving it.
 All devices shall be capable of receiving this command.

 TG13 Editor: change the text in P54L1-L2 as follows:

-All devices shall be capable of transmitting this command, although a device is not required to be capable of receiving it.
+All devices, operating in non-beacon enable mode, shall be capable of transmitting this command, although a device is not required to be capable of receiving it.
 All coordinators shall be capable of receiving this command.

 TG13 Editor: change the text in P54L7-L8 as follows:

-All devices shall be capable of transmitting this command, although a device is not required to be capable of receiving it.
+All devices, operating in non-beacon enable mode, shall be capable of transmitting this command, although a device is not required to be capable of receiving it.
 All coordinators shall be capable of receiving this command.

 TG13 Editor: change figure 36 as follows: